MikeSchulze/gdUnit4-action/README.md

     # Set to true to run on Godot .Net version to run C# tests
     # Default: false
     godot-net: ''

+    # Set to true to force running GDScript tests by using the Godot Mono executable
+    # Default: false
+    godot-force-mono: ''

     # The project directory in which the action is to be executed.
     # The specified directory must end with a path separator. e.g. ./MyProject/